AOSSIE-Org/Info/GSoC-Ideas/2026/index.md

   - [Discord/Github Bot](Bot.md) _{Bots}_
   - [Ellena](Ellena.md) _{Web}_ _{AI}_

-We are open to proposals that fit into our general themes, even if they don't fit exactly the ideas that are curently listed above.
+We are open to proposals that fit into our general themes, even if they don't fit exactly the ideas that are currently listed above.
 However, if you have such a proposal, discuss it with mentors and other contributors publicly in Discord firstly.

 ## Organization-Wide Ideas